paawak/porua/training/box-making-tool/README.md

 Download the *langdata* as well from: <https://github.com/tesseract-ocr/langdata_lstm>

 ## Creating Box Files
+Creating *box files* is the first step.
+Box file is a *plain-text* file that is used to specify the text, or a character, at a given coordinate in the image.
+For the *lstm* system, the coordinates of an entire line is considered and *NOT* the individual coordinates of the character in the image.
+Note that, this is significantly different from the earlier *Tesseract 3.x*, where the coordinates of that character was needed.
+The format of the box file is:

+    <character> <LeftBottom x1> <LeftBottom y1> <RightTop x2> <RightTop y2> <tiff image page number>

 The coordinate system used in the box file has **(0,0)** at the **bottom-left** as shown below:

 ![Box Coordinate System](docs/box-coordinate-system.png)